Looking for top places to visit in Provence, France? Check out our Provence guide with tips on the best things to do in Provence + map.

 Who doesn’t know lavender fields?
 The peak season for lavender is mid-July.
 Some places even allow you to harvest your own lavender and make essential oil from it.
 In today’s guide, we’ll show you where the lavender fields of Provence are located.

-Provence, France – map
+Things to do in Provence, France – map

-HOW TO USE THIS MAP: Above you will find a detailed map of what to visit in Provence.
+HOW TO USE THIS MAP: Above you will find a detailed map of things to do in Provence.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Provence guide.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 There are so many wonderful places to visit in Provence.
 This list is just a small taste of what you can see in Provence.